-Heat Related Concerns for Older Adults and the Disabled
+Heat Related Concerns for Older Adults and Individuals with Disabilities

 Summer in our area is full of surprises.
 One thing we can usually count on is a hot spell at least once during the season.
 You can prepare for heat emergencies by staying aware of weather warnings.